glycoverse/glymotif/tests/testthat/_snaps/have-motif.md

       have_motif(glycan, motif)
     Condition
       Error in `valid_glycans_arg()`:
-      ! `glycan` must be a 'glyrepr_structure' object or an IUPAC-condensed structure character.
+      ! `glycans` must be a 'glyrepr_structure' object or an IUPAC-condensed structure character.

 # wrong motif types